anureetcodes/data-analyst-learning-journey/README.md

-🚀 Data Analyst Learning Journey
+🚀 Data Analyst Learning Journey.

 ​Welcome to my Data Analyst Learning Journey!
 ​I am currently pursuing a degree in Data Science and AI and this repository documents my hands-on progress as I build the technical and analytical skills required to thrive as a Data Analyst.
 Instead of just completing online courses, I apply what I learn through practical projects, business case studies, and real-world problem solving.
 ​🎯 My Goal